Assatrua/my-tutorials-repo/tutorials/abap-environment-console-application/abap-environment-console-application.md

 ## Details
 ### You will learn
-- How to create a database table
+- How to create a datassbase table
 - How to `prefill` your database table with data

 In this tutorial, wherever `XXX` appears, use a number (e.g. `000`).